haveyoudebuggedit/debugged.it/content/blog/2020-10-11-after-100-interviews-hiring-manager.md

 You haven’t done much so far, but you either have an interesting name, or you’re in a region that wasn’t automatically dismissed by the system, or you’ve used the keywords in your resume correctly.
 Half of the game is to not get thrown away by *“the system”*.

 If the company is aware of bad choices made by systems, they will opt to show all applicants in the list.
 A human will then go through the exhausting exercise of looking at all the applicants manually.
 We did that at every company I have hired for so far.

+In general, we had *300-500 applications per role*.
 You only have a certain amount of hours in the day.
 Even though you want to treat everyone with respect and give good feedback, there comes a time when you, too, will just send out generic rejections &mdash; no matter whether you work in talent acquisition or are the hiring manager.

 ![](/posts/after-100-interviews-hiring-manager/dice.jpg "It’s a numbers game.
 Photo by [Alex Chambers](https://unsplash.com/@alexchambers) on [Unsplash](https://unsplash.com/s/photos/numbers)")